E-Davies/E-Davies/README.md

 Continuing my journey towards becoming a Full Stack developer

 ## 🌱 I’m currently learning...
-React and Next.js
+React, SQL and Testing

 ## 💞️ I’m looking for...
-Opportunities in Web Development.
+Opportunities in Front End Development.

 ## 📫 How to reach me...
 Here!